-Natural language processing (NLP) lends itself very well to unsupervised learning techniques.
-What we are trying to achieve is generally more complicated than predicting a single output variable.
-When you start working with a new data set in textual format, you must understand the documents in front of you.
-This can be done with several machine learning techniques, like clustering or word cloud formation.
-Grouping similar documents together allow you to see what the dataset comprises and how frequently abnormalities occur.
+Natural language processing (NLP) lends itself well to unsupervised learning techniques.
+What we try to achieve is generally more complicated than predicting a single output variable.
+When you start working with a new data set in textual format, you must understand the documents before you.
+This can be done with machine learning techniques, like clustering or word cloud formation.
+Grouping similar documents together lets you see what the dataset comprises and how frequently abnormalities occur.

 NLP is well suited to finding information in large piles of documents

 Once we have a general idea of the data, we often move on to a specific task.
 Depending on the job, we often transform words, phrases, or sentences into vectors using word embedding or sentence embedding.
 These word/sentence vectors allow us to use unsupervised machine learning models that reason with the text and understand the context.
 This allows us to find relevant bits of information automatically within large corpora.

-Another excellent example of where we can use NLP in an unsupervised way is in the creation of a knowledge graph.
+Another excellent example of how we can use NLP unsupervised is creating a knowledge graph.
 Bits of text can be connected graphically.
-Graphical representation allows a user to ask natural questions and open up a complicated dataset to an entire organisation in a natural way.
+Graphical representation allows a user to ask natural questions and naturally open up a complicated dataset to an entire organisation.
 Think of this like Siri answering your questions with information from the internet.
 A custom-made knowledge graph can aggregate a whole organisation’s knowledge base and make it worthwhile to everyone.
-Future data-driven companies will need to rely heavily on an NLP system to remain competitive.
+Future data-driven companies must rely heavily on an NLP system to remain competitive.